 The $27 Billion Question

-In a Nature Conservancy study on sea level rise, areas of Big Pine Key will be under water in a matter of decades.
+In a TNC study on sea-level rise, areas of Big Pine Key will be under water in a matter of decades.
 The second largest of the Florida Keys, Big Pine is best known as home to the Key deer.

-Hurricanes Sandy and Irma demonstrated clearly how serious the risks of rising seas and storm surges are for land near sea level.
-Here in Florida, the Florida Keys tell the story of rising seas better than most places, with 90 percent of the land mass at five feet above sea level or less.
+Hurricanes Wilma and Irma demonstrated clearly how serious the risks of rising seas and storm surges are for land near sea level.
+Here in Florida, the Florida Keys tell the story of rising seas better than most places, with 90% of the land mass at five feet above sea level or less.

-“The Nature Conservancy wants nature and people to continue to coexist in the Keys for as long as possible,” says Chris Bergh, the Conservancy’s South Florida program manager based at the organization’s office on Big Pine Key.
+“The Nature Conservancy wants nature and people to continue to coexist in the Keys for as long as possible,” says Chris Bergh, TNC Florida's field program director based on Big Pine Key.
 “This tool will help us do that by making it easier to visualize the risks involved and develop concrete plans to actively reduce those risks.”

 The results were startling: Even the most conservative scenario of a seven-inch rise in sea level by 2100 would equate to dramatic changes in habitat for plants and animals.

-Further refinement of the research in 2011 with even more detailed elevation data, led by Florida International University, shows the property value of the land at risk of inundation from 5 feet of sea level rise is about $27 billion with 56,000 residents and 76,000 acres impacted.
+Further refinement of the research, with even more detailed elevation data, led by Florida International University, shows the property value of the land at risk of inundation from five feet of sea-level rise is about $27 billion, with 56,000 residents and 76,000 acres impacted.

 “Coral reefs, mangroves, beaches and marshes help protect the islands and our communities at a fraction of the cost of seawalls, breakwaters and engineered stormwater management systems and with added benefits for fishing, diving and our tourism economy in general,” Bergh says.
 “We need to recognize the value of these natural features and continue to protect and restore them, and even move into actively creating them in some cases, so they can provide for us.”

-For the coastalresilience.org future scenarios mapper, the Conservancy used the best available elevation data and added other features of interest, such as the ranges of protected species, infrastructure locations and critical facilities like hospitals.
-Users can model sea level rise of one foot to four feet, a simulated surge from a storm like Hurricane Wilma, or combinations of rise and surge.
+For the coastalresilience.org future scenarios mapper, TNC used the best available elevation data and added other features of interest, such as the ranges of protected species, infrastructure locations and critical facilities like hospitals.
+Users can model sea-level rise of one foot to four feet, a simulated surge from a storm like Hurricane Wilma, or combinations of rise and surge.
 Practical plans can be developed with the help of the tool.

 “Well, not quite,” says Bergh, who lives on Big Pine Key with his family.
 “These studies are about hope, not fear.
 Experience has shown that we can bounce back from hurricanes with the help of good planning, professional emergency managers, proactive elected officials and informed citizens who know what to do and when to do it in order to stay safe and recover quickly.”

-“By using our community’s storm preparedness and response experience as a blueprint and The Nature Conservancy's coastalresilience.org website and future scenarios mapper to help fill in the details, we can show the world that the Florida Keys are ready for the challenge of sea level rise,” Bergh says.
+“By using our community’s storm preparedness and response experience as a blueprint along with TNC's coastalresilience.org website and future scenarios mapper to help fill in the details, we can show the world that the Florida Keys are ready for the challenge of sea-level rise,” Bergh says.